Vhaeraun - extensive info

 worshipers.
 Both shrines serve their true purpose, however, by

-diverting attacks from the true center of the Masked Lord's worship in
+diverting attacks from the true center of the Masked Lord's worship

 the region, a vast underground temple hidden beneath the flanks of